orbitse/data-512-a1/README.md

 Specifically, the Wikipedia page view data used in this project came from two REST APIs: Pagecounts API and Pageviews API.

- - __Pagecounts API__ ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pagecounts_data_(legacy)/get_metrics_legacy_pagecounts_aggregate_project_access_site_granularity_start_end)) provides access to desktop and mobile traffic data from January 2008 through July 2016.
+ - __Pagecounts API__ ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pagecounts_data_(legacy)/get_metrics_legacy_pagecounts_aggregate_project_access_site_granularity_start_end)) provides access to desktop and mobile traffic data from Jan.
+2008 through July 2016.
- This older, legacy Pagecount API does not allow you to filter by user, so the monthly counts include all
+    * This older, legacy Pagecount API does not allow you to filter by user, so the monthly counts include all
   the views by people, bots, and web crawlers.

  - __Pageviews API__ ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pageviews_data/get_metrics_pageviews_aggregate_project_access_agent_granularity_start_end)) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through current day.
- The Pageview API gives you the ability to exclude traffic from spiders and crawlers, by setting the
+    * The Pageview API gives you the ability to exclude traffic from spiders and crawlers, by setting the
   agent parameter to agent = user.

-The above documentation links explain the parameters you can set.
-For example, both the Pageview and Pagecount APIs allow
-you to get data on page views of other Wikipedia pages if you don't want the views of all English Wikipedia pages.
+The documentation linked above explain the parameters you can set.
+For example, both the Pageview and Pagecount APIs allow you to get data on page views of other Wikipedia pages if you don't want the views of all English Wikipedia pages.

 For additional information about how the APIs were used to collect the data used in this project, see the Jupyter Notebook file, [`hcds-a1-data-curation.ipynb`](https://raw.githubusercontent.com/orbitse/data-512-a2/master/hcds-a1-data-curation.ipynb).